 The challenge however, is that in the interim, and particularly when governance reforms make things worse, a governance vacuum is created.
-This creates the ideal conditions for conflict, as there is no monopoly on violence.
+This creates the ideal conditions for conflict, as there is no monopoly on legitimate use of violence.
 However, it also creates the ideal conditions for criminal groups to gain traction.
-The added danger of criminal groups active in fragile and conflict-affected states is that the priority of international actors seeking to reinstate stability is reducing violence and creating the conditions for governance reforms addressing crime.
-But by not engaging with criminal agendas immediately, their grip is only strengthened.
+The added danger of criminal groups active in fragile and conflict-affected states is that the priority of international actors seeking to reinstate stability is reducing violence and creating the conditions for governance reforms rather than addressing crime.
+But by not engaging with criminal agendas immediately, the grip of criminal groups is only strengthened.

 A Legitimate Actor?

 There is an assumption that because criminal groups are primarily driven by economic motives, they are not focused on rule of law or accountability – particularly as their business model is premised on subverting rule of law.
 However, conventional governance structures and institutions may be equally averse to rule of law and accountability.
 As Bastian and Luckham (2003: 2-3) point out ‘even democratic institutions and elected governments… may or may not open spaces for democratic politics; they may or may not be responsive to the political demands of the poor, women and minorities; they may or may not facilitate the management of conflict’.
-In many instances criminal networks have played a better role than states.
+In many instances criminal networks have played a more effective role than states.

 The OECD (2010) argues that legitimacy arises out of the distinction between rule by consent and rule by coercion.
-As the dominance of criminal groups is based on their economic power rather than democratic elections, this suggests that their rule is by coercion.
+As the dominance of criminal groups is based on factors other than democratic elections, such as economic power and the threat of violence, this suggests that their rule is by coercion.
 While they may work in the interests of communities where they are based, this is to the extent that it serves their own criminal interests.
 However, the OECD (2010: 7) also concedes that ‘a political order, institution or actor is legitimate to the extent that people regard it as satisfactory and believe that no available alternative would be vastly superior’.

 In many instances, criminal networks need legitimacy to maintain their operations.
 They need the complicity, or at least the acquiescence of the communities where they base their operations to minimise disruption by law enforcement.
 This can be achieved in many ways including through violence.
 But it is much more effective if it is not forced.
-After the war in Bosnia, criminal actors were viewed as heroes, which gave them a level of legitimacy and untouchability.
+After the war in Bosnia, criminal actors that had defended Sarajevo were viewed as heroes, which gave them a level of legitimacy and untouchability (Andreas 2010).
 A Bosnian NGO said this arose as ‘the only real defence in the first six months [of the war], it was organised crime groups… we had people who were like, still criminals, but half heroes, and local political circles wouldn’t dare to touch them’.
 By protecting civilians, organised crime groups are viewed positively.
 This legitimacy allows criminal networks to fill the governance vacuum outlined above.

 In the Western Balkans more broadly, criminal groups also filled the vacuum created by the transition from the Communist former Yugoslavia to open markets.
 ‘Suddenly people who have been guaranteed security from the cradle to the grave are forced to negotiate an unfamiliar jungle of inflation, unemployment, loss of pension rights and the like.
 At such junctures, those personal networks from the Communist period become very important’ (Glenny 2008: 74).
-In this context, organised crime networks were able to take over the patronage networks of the Communist era, providing support that the state was no longer able to.
+In this context, organised crime networks were able to take over the patronage networks of the Communist era, providing support that the state was no longer able to provide.